BIOL-L 100 Humans and the Biological World (5 cr)

 Integrates the biological and medical aspects of suicide with well-known statistics from suicidology.
 The course provides insights into the relationship between conditions such as mental illnesses and other risk factors of suicide.

-BIOL-L 333 Intro. to Environmental Science (3 cr)
+BIOL-L 333 Environmental Science (3 cr)

 Study of the basic biological, chemical and geological principles that relate to current environmental issues with emphasis on mankind’s impact.
 Topics include ecological principles, population, resources, pollution and regulation.
 Required for a minor in Environmental Studies.

-- Offered fall semester.
+• Offered fall semester

-- Prerequisite: BIOL-L 101 or BIOL-L 102
+• Prerequisite: either BIOL-L 100 or both BIOL-L 101 and BIOL-L 102

 BIOL-L 344 Biology of Addictions (3 cr)